dohoanggiahuy317/Food-Pantry-Volunteer-Management-App/docs/SETUP.md

 - For local development or staging, keep the app in **Testing** and add each developer/test account as a test user.
 - For public production use, submit OAuth verification before launch.
 The app requests `https://www.googleapis.com/auth/calendar.events`, and Google Calendar scopes that access user data can show unverified-app warnings or user caps until approved.
 - Use a custom domain you own for verification.
 Do not submit the default `ondigitalocean.app` URL as the OAuth homepage because Google requires ownership of the homepage domain.
+- For this deployment, use `https://app.vmswedenison.site` as the app URL.
+The Google authorized domain is still the top private domain, `vmswedenison.site`.
-- Set the OAuth homepage URL to `https://<your-domain>/` and the privacy policy URL to `https://<your-domain>/privacy`.
+- Set the OAuth homepage URL to `https://app.vmswedenison.site/`, the privacy policy URL to `https://app.vmswedenison.site/privacy`, and the terms URL to `https://app.vmswedenison.site/terms`.
 The public homepage links to the privacy policy and the app dashboard is available at `/dashboard`.

 **3. Create an OAuth Web Application client**
 - Go to **APIs & Services → Credentials → Create Credentials → OAuth client ID**.